Republican state attorneys general oppose new gag order in Trump documents case

 “[T]he presidential campaign is in full swing.
 As Americans turn their attention to the upcoming presidential election, courts should take special care to ensure voters can judge the candidates on their own merits.
 A prior restraint that might limit a candidate’s ability to campaign must meet exacting standards.
 The proposed order here would not meet those standards,” the brief adds.

-This story originally appeared in the Florida Phoenix, a States Newsroom affiliate.
+This story was originally published by Florida Phoenix, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Florida Phoenix maintains editorial independence.
+Contact Editor Michael Moline for questions: info@floridaphoenix.com.
+Follow Florida Phoenix on Facebook and X.

-The post Republican state attorneys general oppose new gag order in Trump documents case appeared first on Missouri Independent.
+The post Republican state attorneys general oppose new gag order in Trump documents case appeared first on Iowa Capital Dispatch.